Archana-santha/Microsoft365-Admin-Labs/03-Entra ID/01-Users, Groups & License Management/README.md

 - **User Principal Name (UPN):** The UPN (firstname.lastname@domain.onmicrosoft.com) is the unique identifier used for sign-in and must be unique within the organization.

-- **License-Mailbox Relationship:** License assignment automatically triggers mailbox creation within 5-24 hours.
+- **License-Mailbox Relationship:** License assignment automatically triggers mailbox creation.
 Without a license, a user account exists but has no email access.

 - **Security Groups vs. Members:** Security groups organize users for access control.
 Group owners manage membership while members access shared resources.